LATEST NEWS: IDSS Book Award 2026

 The winner of the 2024 Felicia Krishna Hensel IDSS Book Award is Kate Cronin-Furman for the book Hypocrisy and Human Rights: Resisting accountability for mass atrocities (Cornell University Press, 2022).

-In Hypocricy and Human Rights, Kate Cronin-Furman seeks to address the critical question of how repressive states deal with the quest for international justice on the aftermath of mass atrocities, and more specifically, how effective traditional advocacy strategies and tactics are in these situations.
+In Hypocrisy and Human Rights, Kate Cronin-Furman seeks to address the critical question of how repressive states deal with the quest for international justice on the aftermath of mass atrocities, and more specifically, how effective traditional advocacy strategies and tactics are in these situations.
 In her study, Cronin-Furman skillfully dissects debates over transitional justice in several countries that include, among others, Cambodia, Democratic Republic of the Congo and Sri Lanka, and concludes that such approaches not only do not often work, but, frequently, have the opposite effect.
 Authoritarian governments are quite adept at doing ‘just enough’ to appease their critics, while at the same time persisting in their repressive policies and practices.
 In this context, the task of all the actors, whether advocates, UN officials, or governments concerned with the promotion and protection of international human rights norms, is to adopt more nuanced forms of advocacy.
 This book not only contributes to the growing scholarly literature on accountability for mass atrocities, but offers important insights to policymakers and advocates.
 IDSS/ISA is very pleased to designate it as the winner of the Felicia Krishna Hensel Best Book Award.

 – George Andreopoulos, Professor of Political Science at John Jay College of Criminal